-4-CT was started by a group of philanthropists and volunteers in March of 2020 to address unmet needs that remained in the current landscape of state, federal and philanthropic pandemic relief efforts.
-It became clear that a rapid response organization that was highly aligned with and complementary to state government and private sector efforts would be necessary to address the statewide impact of the COVID-19 pandemic.
+4-CT was started by a group of philanthropists and volunteers in March of 2020 to address unmet needs that remained in the landscape of state and federal pandemic relief efforts.
+Initially intended to be a rapid response organization complementary to the state government and private sector efforts, 4-CT has expanded since beyond just COVID-19 relief.

-Our goal was to rapidly and effectively deliver relief to Connecticut residents disproportionately affected by the pandemic.
+Our initial goal was to rapidly and effectively deliver relief to Connecticut residents, especially those who were disproportionately affected by the pandemic.
 4-CT’s initial relief efforts were therefore focused on: